Your Erroneous Zones

 Your Erroneous Zones is the first self-help book written by Wayne Dyer and first issued by Funk & Wagnalls publishers in April 1976.

-It is one of the best-selling books of all time, with an estimated 100 million copies sold.
 The book spent 64 weeks on The New York Times bestseller list through November 13, 1977, including a spot at number one on the week of May 8, 1977.

 Contents

 Chapter I. Taking Charge of Yourself.

 In this Chapter Dyer takes note of the brevity of life.
 He asserts that feelings are reactions you choose to have.
 He points out that learning not to be unhappy is a tough assignment as habits can only be changed by patience and persistence.
 Choice is our great power.
 He introduces for the first time the concept of immobilisation and gives a checklist of instances.
 Living in the present moment (a habit) is all important.

 Chapter II.
 Self Love.

 The sub heading of this Chapter gives a basic idea/attitude upon which the whole of this books message depends, our personal habitual feeling of self worth.
 "Love yourself, a lot".
 For effective living Dyer asserts that "Self love is (must become) a given".